 Q. What is ‘parent coaching’?

 A. I try to help parents understand how to respond to their children, adolescents and adult children.
-There are better and worse ways to respond to children depending on where they are developmentally.
+There are better and worse ways to respond to children, depending on where they are developmentally.
 The personalities of all those involved in the parent-child relationship play a role, and I help parents navigate healthy and helpful ways of relating.

 We relive our childhoods through parenting our children.
 It’s not uncommon that we identify with our children and we see ourselves in our children’s experiences instead of seeing them.
-Therapy help parents develop an understanding of the difference between identification and empathy.
+Therapy helps parents develop an understanding of the difference between identification and empathy.
 Identification is when you see yourself in the other, and empathy is when you see the other for who they really are and can connect with that person’s experience in an authentic way.

 Q. Can you help parents who have a difference of opinion about a parenting issue?